protozis/LBM_CYMB/README.md

 ### Generate and Run a Series of Experiment Setups
 First, I will need to generate all experiment setups.
-Creating a template setup like `2c_offset` in directory `exp_sets`:
+Creating a new directory `2c_offset` in `exp_sets`.
 ```
-2c_offset
+2c_offset/
+├── cal_offset
+├── mkexp_2c
+├── offset
+├── offset.c
+├── plot_offset.p
+└── tmp
     ├── a.bc
     ├── a.nd
-├── a.pd
     ├── data
-│   ├── 0.mp4
-│   ├── 1.mp4
-│   └── 2.mp4
-├── debug
     ├── default.conf
     ├── log
-└── plot.p
+    └── output

+2 directories, 10 files
 ```
+While `tmp` stored the template of the flow condition as usual, `cal_offset`, `mkexp_2c`, `offset` and `plot_offset.p` will be explained later.

-Tweak the parameters in this template to fit the fluid environments, like `BCV`, `LOOP` and `a.nd`, etc. Benchmark with `speed_test` to select the best PD configuration, and check the speed of fluid not exceeding three tenths of speed of sound by inspecting the MP4 videos.
+Tweak the parameters in this template to fit the fluid environments, like `BCV`, `LOOP` and `a.nd`, etc. Benchmark with `speed_test` to select the best platform & device configuration, and check the speed of fluid not exceeding three tenths of speed of sound by inspecting the MP4 videos.
 Next, change the value we want to control (separation in this example) with  macros like `C1X` and `C2X`:
 ```
 $> cat a.bc
 bc_no 2